rusetochka/branchtimer/README.md

    - Search for "Branch Timer" in the VS Code Extensions view and install it.

 2. **Configure the Log File:**
-   - By default, the extension logs branch switches in a file named `log.txt` within the extension directory.
-You can customize the log file path in the extension settings.
+   - You can set up the log file path in the extension settings.

 3. **Switch Branches:**
    - Whenever you switch branches in your Git repository, call the logging function by clicking CTRL + SHIFT + 3 to log the branch name and timestamp in the specified log file.